A guide to contact center security best practices

 Types of contact center security best practices

-Technology-related best practices
+Technology best practices

-To protect customer data and maintain security, companies and their contact centers should implement the following technology checklist:
+In order to protect customer data and maintain security, companies and their contact centers should implement the following technology checklist:

 Encrypt data.
 Encryption translates an organization's stored or transmitted data into different forms, which require a specific key to translate it back into its original format.
 Organizations often encrypt data to protect specific customer records, including medical, credit card or personal information.

 Update technology.
 Keeping technology current ensures systems and components have the latest safeguards in place.
 Bad actors continuously test systems, looking for cracks that let them access data.
-Key practices to update technology include antivirus software, installing software patches and eliminating legacy systems vendors no longer support.
+Key practices to update technology include antivirus software, installing software patches and eliminating legacy systems that vendors no longer support.

 Minimize data availability and access.
-More data is being stored each day, and with more individuals given access to that information, an organization multiplies its risk of a potential data breach.
+More data is being stored each day.
+And, with more individuals given access to that information, an organization multiplies its risk of a potential data breach.
 Best practices to minimize availability and access to data include the following:

 - Use system permissions to manage who can access specific data.